python/typed_ast/README.md

 and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.6 on Linux, OS X and Windows.

+## Development Philosophy

+This project is a drop-in replacement for the builtin `ast` module.
+It is intended to be bug-for-bug compatible and behave identically, except for the presence of a few additional fields on the returned classes and a few additional optional arguments to the `parse` call.
+Therefore, `typed_ast` will not accept any bugfixes for bugs in `ast` -- they should be fixed upstream instead.
+To avoid feature bloat, any new features for `typed_ast` should have the potential to be broadly useful and not be built just for one niche usecase or in a manner such that only one project can use them.

 ## Submodules
 ### ast3
 The `ast3` parser produces the AST from the latest version of Python 3